aws-samples/amazon-freertos-ota-scripts/README.md

 ## License Summary

-This sample code is made available under the Apache 2.0 license.
+This sample code is made available under the MIT-0 license.
 See the LICENSE file.